Perform MySQL replication between an on-premises environment and Amazon Aurora over the internet.

 AWS Aurora

-We will create an environment where the source MySQL is the master and Aurora is the slave.
+We will set up an environment where the source MySQL is the master and Aurora is the slave.

 Creating a DB cluster parameter group